-Yes.
-Cary Institute educators are delighted to answer any questions you have via e-mail or phone, including questions about the data.
+Cary Institute educators are delighted to answer any questions students have via email (caryeducation@caryinstitute.org), including questions about the data.
 In many cases we are able to send specific questions about the data directly to the researchers who collected the data.